ugurozdemir97/myprojects/README.md

 ## Some applications I wrote with Python, Tkinter, PyQt:

 A snake game where you can create users in the same computer and see the highscores of each user.
+The name comes from Python programming language.

 Source codes: <a href="https://github.com/ugurozdemir97/Snake-Game">Space Python</a>